open-orchestra/open-orchestra-docs/en/developer_guide/esi.rst

 Additionally, each rendering strategy for blocks can define a list of specific tags by implementing the method ``DisplayBlockInterface::getCacheTags()``.

-By default, Open Orchestra provides some tag that can be used in the rendering strategies:
+By default, Open Orchestra provides some tags that can be used in the rendering strategies:

 * ``node- + NODE_ID`` : Invalidate when node status is updated.
 * ``contentType- + CONTENT_TYPE`` : Invalidate when content type is updated or deleted.